WildernessLabs/Netduino.Foundation/docs/API/Sensors/Temperature/Analog/index.md

 #### `updateInterval` and `temperatureChangeNotificationThreshold`

-When operating in interrupt mode, this value defines the frequency that the sensor is checked.
+When operating in interrupt mode, the `updateInterval` value defines the frequency that the sensor is checked.
 Any differences between the last reported value and the current value that exceed the `temperatureChangeNotificationThreshold` value will cause an interrupt to be generated.

 ### Properties